-From “he’s so big!” to “When did he learn to walk?” any members of your toddler’s fanclub who don’t see Baby every day are probably starting to get used to how fast he grows, how much he grows, and how impossible it is to keep track of him as he does it.
-But what happens when he doesn’t move forward?
-A little regression can be a normal part of a child’s development as he learns how to respond to stress, but in some cases, regression can also be a cause for concern.
+From “they're so big!” to “When did they learn to walk?” any members of your toddler’s fanclub who don’t see Baby every day are probably starting to get used to how fast they grow, how much they grow, and how impossible it is to keep track of them as they do it.
+But what happens when they don't move forward?
+A little regression can be a normal part of a child’s development as they learn how to respond to stress, but in some cases, regression can also be a cause for concern.

 What causes regression?

 No young child’s development progresses in one straight line, and for most children, there are many quick spurts of developmental growth followed by long stretches of slow-and-steady.
 In many cases, young children have moments of regression in skills, or forgetting skills that have been recently acquired.
 Often, minor developmental regression is a stress response that often happens as a reaction to a big change in a child’s life.
 The change that’s causing stress might be obvious, like a move to a new home, or the arrival of a new sibling, or a major illness or death in the family, but it can also be more subtle, like a new caregiver at their daycare, or a change in their schedule.
 A minor regression can be a young child’s way of asking for a little extra help or support during a difficult or stressful time.
 It’s not always easy to identify the reason for a minor regression, but it can help to mention to your child that you notice the change, and that you’re confident they will be able to master whatever skill has regressed again soon.